 For example, let’s assume you are trading a commodity heavily affected by giant corporations’ and governments’ needs.
 Let’s say wheat.
 Now, you look at Wheat’s level 2 order book, and the market is slow, with not too many price movements and market news.

 Suddenly, you see large or maybe huge blocks placed on the bid side – something unusual for the market you are trading.
 So, you can assume that a large corporation or a certain governmental entity is entering the market to buy huge piles of wheat.
-Remember, a government does not really care about a few cents here or there.
+Remember, a government does not care about a few cents here or there.
 When they need to buy a specific commodity, they buy the asset at any price.

 For you, as a retail trader, it’s a gift.
-Assuming you have identified a scenario where large orders are placed in the market, you will obviously enter the market in the direction of large order blocks.
+Assuming you have identified a scenario where large orders are placed in the market, you will enter the market in the direction of large order blocks.
 That is why many traders and prop trading firms follow commodity auctions.
 They try to find out when financial institutions or governments get involved in the markets.

 It’s as simple as that.
-That is what order flow is primarily based on, knowing how to read and analyze the market’s order book.
+That is what the order flow trading strategy is primarily based on: knowing how to read and analyze the market’s order book.
 After all, every market is a battle between buyers and sellers, and the level 2 order book gives you the best insight into this battle.
 That is why many professional and prop traders rely solely on order flow trading.
 They believe that by trading naked and using the order flow trading method, they can easily analyze the market and develop the sixth sense of trading.

 Order flow trading is about looking at the orders waiting to be filled and then taking positions accordingly.
 These orders represent the supply and demand side of the market and may provide a strong indication of the market’s direction.